Showing posts with label Village. Show all posts

 Welcome to Granville, Tennessee

-Hubby and I rode to Granville, TN, a history town nestled on the Cumberland River.
+My husband and I rode to Granville, TN, a historic town on the Cumberland River.

 Tennessee Mayberry Town.
 We bought tickets at $7 each to visit the Museum of Granville.

 We first stopped at the Farm to Your Table Agriculture Museum.
-There, we saw farm equipment, milk trucks, tractors, a mural, and signs throughout the building telling the history of farming and Funeral Services in Granville.
+We saw farm equipment, milk trucks, tractors, a mural, and signs throughout the building telling the history of farming and Funeral Services in Granville.

 T.B.
 Sutton Store